 Tar Preparations: Tar creams or bath emulsions can be helpful for mild inflammation.

 Tamboocell®: Is a special viscose fiber made from bamboo pulp that has been awarded the OEKO-TEX® Standard 100, product class 1 for baby articles.

 Telangiectasia: Also called Spider Veins, are dilated blood vessels that cause dark red blotches on the skin.

-Thermal-chromatic ink: Pigment-based, formaldehyde-free inks which dynamically react to body and air temperature to disappear and reappear.
+Thermal-chromatic ink: Pigment-based, formaldehyde-free inks which dynamically react to the body and air temperature to disappear and reappear.
 The thermal-chromic ink has been certified as safe by Oeko-Tex Standard 100® for contact with infant skin.

 Thermoregulating fabric: TEWLTect is considered a thermoregulating fabric.
-TEWLTect smart fibers: TENCEL with Chitosan and TANBOOCEL have hollow structures and are inherently thermo-regulating and boast clinically proven advantages for breathability and coolness compared to other fibers including cotton, polyester, nylon and silk.
+TEWLTect smart fibers: TENCEL™ with Chitosan and TANBOOCEL have hollow structures and are inherently thermo-regulating and boast clinically proven advantages for breathability and coolness compared to other fibers including cotton, polyester, nylon, and silk.
 Breathability (air flow) increases the speed of healing.
 Heat can aggravate eczema, dermatitis, and psoriasis and the wicking properties of TEWLTect fibers trap and release moisture providing a cool feeling that increases a pleasant sensation on the skin and can significantly reduce itching for individuals with skin problems.
-According to authoritative testing figures, apparel made from lyocell and viscose made from bamboo fibers are typically 1- 2o C degrees lower (1.8 - 3.6oF) than normal apparel in hot, humid summer weather.
+According to authoritative testing figures, apparel made from a lyocell and viscose made from bamboo fibers are typically 1- 2o C degrees lower (1.8 - 3.6oF) than normal apparel in hot, humid summer weather.